 You can, but you can seriously consider applying for an accredited employer’s status if

-- you need to hire on a regular basis;
+- there is a need to hire on a regular basis;

 - you have made genuine, but futile, attempts to recruit New Zealanders over a period of time;

-- you have a history of recruiting and training New Zealanders;
+- your history of recruiting and training New Zealanders is excellent;

 - you are willing to pay these overseas employees at least $79560 annually (or more, depending on the relevant market rate for the occupation);